POWER-KI/POWER-KI/README.md

 - Designed for Multi Threading;
 - Native Cloud:
 - Simple Code Syntax;
-- Core Library (DataBase, Knowledge Base, OPC-UA ..);
+- Core Library (DataBase, Knowledge Base, OpenCV, OPC-UA ..);
 - Wrap technology to extend with external or custom libraries.

 The WorkBench, included in the DEV distribution, is the development environment for editing: